Desperate Colts, Raiders face off in Las Vegas – KION546

 RAIDERS PLAYER TO WATCH: WR Davante Adams.
 He was clearly unhappy with the play-calling in Sunday’s loss at Jacksonville, going from nine catches for 146 yards and two touchdowns in the first half to one reception for zero yards in the second 30 minutes.
 But Adams was targeted eight times in the second half, so he wasn’t completely ignored.
 The Raiders need a more complete game out of their star receiver.

-KEY MATCHUP: Colts LT Bernhard Raimann vs. Raiders DE Maxx Crosby.
+KEY MATCHUP: Colts LT Bernhard Raimann vs. Raiders DE Chandler Jones.
 It’s a demanding assignment for the rookie offensive lineman, but who received a vote of confidence from Saturday.
-Still, even a seasoned lineman would have a challenge in defending Crosby, who leads the Raiders with six sacks, and his 13 tackles for loss is tied for first in the NFL.
-They played each other in college in 2018 when Crosby was at Eastern Michigan and Raimann at Central Michigan.
+Jones could use his own confidence boost that he has just half a sack this season.
+But he had 10 1/2 last season at Arizona and certainly is capable or breaking loose at any time.

 KEY INJURIES: Injuries have taken a backseat amid all this week’s turmoil in Indy.
 But the biggest question is centered on defending rushing champ Jonathan Taylor.
 He sat out last week after reinjuring his ankle, and his status for Sunday remains unclear.
 The other concern is rookie TE Jelani Woods, who came out of last week’s loss with a shoulder injury. … Raiders TE Darren Waller (hamstring) and WR Hunter Renfrow (hamstring and ribs) were placed on injured reserve.
 LB Blake Martinez retired.
 LB Denzel Perryman (hips and ribs) did not practice Wednesday.
 LB Darien Butler (hip) and WR Keelan Cole (knee) were limited in practice.